protonesso/calamares/src/modules/README.md

 `libcalamares.globalstorage` for shared data and `libcalamares.utils` for generic utility functions.
 Documentation is inline.

-All code in Python job modules must obey PEP8, the only exception are `libcalamares.globalstorage` keys, which should always be camelCaseWithLowerCaseInitial to match the C++ identifier convention.
+The keys in `libcalamares.globalstorage` follow C++ identifier conventions, not Python conventions, and so are *camelCaseWithLowerCaseInitial*.

 For testing and debugging we provide the `testmodule.py` script which fakes a limited Calamares Python environment for running a single jobmodule.